 Minimum Effective UVI: The minimum UVI that must be present in the cage for the chameleon to make the required amount of vitamin D3.

 These numbers are exceedingly difficult to nail down with certainty as needs will change by species and lifestage.
 But all we need is a magnitude.
 We are including in the cage ample space to hide and get UVI 0 so our main focus is on determining the Minimum Effective UVI.
-But we are cognizant of the Maximum Safe Level because, as we will find out when we take UVI readings, the levels coming off of our lamps in the first inches are beyond what is seen on Earth naturally.
+But we are cognizant of the Maximum Cage UVI because, as we will find out when we take UVI readings, the levels coming off of our lamps in the first inches are beyond what is seen on Earth naturally.
 This is no place for an exposed belly of a chameleon walking upside down on the cage top!

 My personal goal is for us as a community is that we are so proficient with our UVB implementation that we do not need dietary vitamin D3.
 You will note, though, that the advised supplementation routine here does include one or two doses of a supplementation that includes vitamin D3.
-The benefit of this is twofold.
-First, it provides a little insurance against lights that go bad or are not replaced as they should.
-The general community does not have access to Solarmeters and is unable to regularly check their UVB levels.
-Thus this inclusion of D3 is not because the UVB is insufficient, it is to help mitigate the realities of the current state of community capabilities.
-The second reason is that it is generally accepted that vitamin D3 and vitamin A have a relationship with each other and it appears to be a good policy to give them together.
+The benefit of this is that it is generally accepted that vitamin D3 and vitamin A have a relationship with each other and it appears to be a good policy to give them together.
 Thus the supplementation of preformed vitamin A will be done with vitamin D3 for now.
 So, this is not to try to make up for a failing UVB lamp.
 It is unknown how much help a twice monthly dose of D3 would give in a cage where the UVB has failed.